 Did you publish/submit or present anything during this award period?

-- Yes, I've included the citation reference in listing(s) below. - □ No, I have nothing to report.

-Journal publications as a result of FY21 grant award

-List peer-reviewed articles or papers appearing in scientific, technical, or professional journals.
+X Yes, I've included the citation reference in listing(s) below. ☐ No, I have nothing to report.
+Journal publications as a result of FY21 award List peer-reviewed articles or papers appearing in scientific, technical, or professional journals.
 Include any peer-reviewed publication in the periodically published proceedings of a scientific society, a conference, or the like.

-Identify for each publication: Author(s); title; journal; volume: year; page numbers; status of publication (published [include DOI#]; accepted, awaiting publication; submitted, under review; other); acknowledgement of federal support (yes/no).
+Identify for each publication: Author(s); title; journal; volume: year; page numbers; status of publication (published [include DOI#];

+N/A - The first manuscript is being written with submission by the end of 2023 accepted, awaiting publication; submitted, under review; other); acknowledgement of federal support (yes/no).